 Morgan Hull, LLMSW / Counselor & Program Coordinator

 Morgan received her Master’s degree in Social Work and certificate in Management of Human Services from U-M in 2018.
 Prior to her graduate studies, Morgan received her BSW degree from the University of North Texas in 2014.
 Morgan’s work experiences include disaster response and relief, nonprofit leadership, and development of community partnerships.
 Morgan works with individuals in counseling through career and educational transitions.
 To schedule a counseling appointment with her, please call 734-764-6360.

-Jean brings more than 16 years of counseling experience to her role at CEW+.
-As a psychotherapist, Jean has extensive experience working with adolescents and adults who are impacted by depression and anxiety, trauma, eating disorders, sexual abuse, family relationships, sexual identity, domestic violence, and complicated grief.
-As an academic advisor at the University of Michigan, she supported diverse student populations through critical situations and worked closely with the Career Center, academic departments, and Financial Aid.
-Jean’s passion is coaching people to develop problem-solving and self-advocacy skills and supporting them as they navigate obstacles in their journey.
-She received a PhD in English Literature and an MSW from U-M Ann Arbor and has edited books for young people on women’s issues, juvenile justice, and the intergenerational legacy of abuse.
+Jean brings 16 years of counseling experience as a psychotherapist and academic advisor to her role at CEW+.
+Jean provides confidential, holistic career and educational counseling to UM faculty, staff, and students, as well as community members, at any point in their life journey.
+Additionally, she offers academic coaching and general wellness counseling, offering tools to help people succeed at work and school while managing depression, anxiety, or other issues.
+Jean’s passion is coaching people to develop problem-solving and self-advocacy skills and supporting them as they navigate obstacles.
+She received a PhD in English Literature and an MSW from U-M Ann Arbor and has edited books on women’s health, juvenile justice, and the intergenerational legacy of abuse.
 To schedule a counseling appointment with her, please call 734-764-6360.

 Doreen oversees the scholarship, fellowship, and social work internship programs at the Center.
 In addition, she enjoys providing counseling and developing and presenting dynamic programs, with a focus on holistic life planning through the lifespan.
 Currently, her availability for counseling appointments is limited.